 When connecting the radio to a router with an Ethernet cable, shielded cable is highly recommended.
-The communication could be interrupted temporarily or noise may occur if using un-shielded cable and under strong local interference.
+The communication could be interrupted temporarily or noise may occur if using un-shielded cable and under strong local interference (between 43 and 80MHz).
 Normal communication will resume automatically when the interference signal is removed.
 FM radio reception may also benefit from the use of a shielded cable.